 So here’s the question: can Bangladesh bite back?
 Against most sides, India look untouchable.
 Against this Bangladesh bowling attack, though, there’s at least a sliver of intrigue.

-The UAE and Abu Dhabi pitches are slow, sticky, and spin-friendly.
+The Dubai pitch is slow, sticky, and spin-friendly.
 It’s perfect for Nasum’s skiddy darts in the powerplay and Rishad’s wrist-spin in the middle overs.
 Mustafizur still has that cutter to make batters swear under their breath at the death.
 And Taskin probably just gets that extra nip and bounce to trouble India batters.
 Then there’s Tanzim Hasan, who has troubled India in the past, and Shoriful Islam, who can swing the new ball.
 India have counters to most of these, but again, it’s not a one-sided battle that can be outright written off as a no-contest.

 The other crack, if you could call it that, in India’s armour is their bowling blueprint.
-Bumrah’s overs are being front-loaded, Hardik Pandya is opening, and suddenly the back-end looks a touch less scary.
+Bumrah’s overs are being front-loaded and he also looks below his best, and suddenly the back-end looks a touch less scary with Hardik the only other pacer.
+The Pakistan and Oman game showed glimpses of this.
 If Bangladesh can survive the Bumrah burst and put India’s spinners under scoreboard pressure, there’s a world where this gets interesting.

 Nobody’s pretending this is a 50-50 fight.
 It’s not even 80-20.
 India are the juggernaut, the side with trophies in their backpack and swagger in their walk.
 But dark horses don’t need even footing, they need moments.